 Recommendation STATUS 17.
-Determine methods to increase current compliance in Completed: After analysis in Chapter Nighttime Noise Abatement Procedures to improve noise determined that any change to the ex impacts for affected communities and ensure that ATC is only impact new non-compatible land use turning aircraft off this procedure for safety reasons only.
-Nighttime RNAV for east-bound depa submitted to FAA.
+Determine methods to increase current compliance in Completed: After analysis in Chapter 7 of the Part 150, it was Nighttime Noise Abatement Procedures to improve noise determined that any change to the existing 290-heading would impacts for affected communities and ensure that ATC is only impact new non-compatible land uses.
+Modifications to the turning aircraft off this procedure for safety reasons only.
+Nighttime RNAV for east-bound departures were made and submitted to FAA.